Dishwasher energy running costs

 Taking running costs into account when its time to buy a new dishwasher will save you hundreds over your appliance's lifetime.

-Energy saving dishwashers
+Energy-saving dishwashers

-When we test and review dishwashers we calculate the annual energy running costs – as well as how good they are at getting your plates sparkling clean – to make it easy for you to identify the cheapest-to-run machines.
+When we test and review dishwashers, we calculate the annual energy running costs – as well as how good they are at getting your plates sparkling clean – to make it easy for you to identify the models that are cheapest to run.

+£259The difference in energy costs over seven years between the most and least efficient dishwashers

-Although most dishwashers have an official A-rating for energy efficiency, We test of hundreds of dishwashers we've have found significant differences in electricity and water use.
+Although most dishwashers have an official A rating for energy efficiency, we test hundreds of dishwashers and we've found significant differences in electricity and water use.

 Which? gives each model a star rating of one to five for energy and water use.
-The most inefficient dishwasher we've tested would add £72 to your yearly energy bills, while the best just £32.
+The most inefficient dishwasher we've tested would add £64 to your yearly energy bills, while the best adds just £27.

 Look out for dishwashers with a Which? energy efficiency rating of four stars or more.